This post is sponsored by Google through the Mom It Forward Influencer Network. All opinions are my own.

 Don’t give away any personally identifying information like your social security number, maiden name, your passwords or anything else that’s sensitive.

 Before you click a link or enter a password on a website, stop and be alert.
-Make sure the website you’re on is secure by checking for the little padlock next to the web address, which should start with https:// not http://.
+Make sure the website you’re on is secure by checking for the little padlock next to the web address, which should start with https://.
 Also make sure the web address itself is the one you expected.

 If you get a popup or an ad saying that you’ve won money or your computer needs fixing, you can be sure it’s a scam.
 Never click those links, but if you do be sure to change all of your passwords as soon as possible.
-Do not open anything that may be downloaded to your computer or phone from these types of links.
+Do not open anything on your computer or phone from these types of links.
 Make sure your kids know to tell you if they accidentally click one of those links too.

 Make sure you’re using strong passwords that you change often.
 That means choosing a password that would be hard for anyone to guess (no birthdays or names, etc.) and using different passwords on different accounts.